 Isn’t dyslexia that thing that makes it hard for people to read and write?
 So what has that got to do with speech and language therapy?

-- More difficulty understanding something they have read themselves than something read aloud.
+- Difficulty understanding something they have read themselves than something read aloud to them

 - Difficulty pronouncing certain sounds (though this does not always mean dyslexia)